neuronlabs/neuron/README.md

-# JSONAPI
+# Neuron

-`github.com/kucjac/jsonapi` is the repository that implements the server based on the https://jsonapi.org specification.
+Neuron os the JSONAPI server implementation based on the https://jsonapi.org v1.0 specification.